-Once states, tribes, and communities begin using the toolbox and accessing the technical assistance options, the CoE will gather their successes, challenges, and innovations and provide lessons learned to continue moving the field forward.
-Overarching learnings and case examples will be shared through enhancements to the toolbox, white papers, publications, and webinars for national audiences.
+Once states, tribes, and communities begin using the toolbox and accessing the expert mentors, the Center of Excellence will gather their successes, challenges, and innovations and provide lessons learned to continue moving the field forward.
+Overarching learnings and case examples will be shared through enhancements to the toolbox, publications, and webinars for national audiences.

 The CoE takes great pride in its nationally recognized Expert Work Group, which drove the creation of the IECMHC toolbox and continues to provide expert mentorship to the CoE, to pilot sites, and to the field as a whole.
 Expert Work Group members (PDF | 96 KB) include: